gmlewis/irmf/README.md

 objects.
 Additionally, extremely complex parts, especially organic shapes, are not well suited to this style of design and frequently overwhelm the legacy algorithms and slicing programs.
-Most importantly, the resulting STL triangle mesh doesn't accurately describe the desired surface of the model, but is only a tessellated approximation of the truly-desired object, having limited resolution.
+Most importantly, the resulting STL triangle mesh doesn’t accurately describe the desired surface of the model, but is only a tessellated approximation of the truly-desired object, having limited resolution.
 Not only that, but the higher the desired resolution, the